awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-environment.md

 1. For **Description**, enter information about the environment\.

-1. In the **Monitors** section, choose **Enable rollback on CloudWatch Alarms** if you want AWS AppConfig to roll back a configuration when an alarm is triggered\.

 1. In the **IAM role** list, choose the IAM role with permission to roll back a configuration when an alarm is triggered\.

 1. In the **CloudWatch alarms** list, choose one or more alarms to monitor\.
+AWS AppConfig rolls back your configuration deployment if one of these alarms goes into an alarm state\.

 1. In the **Tags** section, enter a key and an optional value\.
 You can specify a maximum of 50 tags for a resource\.

 1. Choose **Create environment**\.

 AWS AppConfig creates the environment and then displays the **Environment details** page\.
-Proceed to [Step 3: Creating a configuration and a configuration profile ](appconfig-creating-configuration-and-profile.md)\.
+Proceed to [Step 3: Creating configuration profiles and feature flags](appconfig-creating-configuration-and-profile.md)\.

 ## Creating an AWS AppConfig environment \(commandline\)<a name="appconfig-creating-environment-commandline"></a>